magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-5.md

 <!--- ACP2E-280-->

-*  The unavailability of `magento.com` no longer cause performance issues during Admin login.
+*  The unavailability of `magento.com` no longer causes performance issues during Admin login.
 A timeout on the request to fetch release notification has been added.

 <!--- ACP2E-88-->